mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ## Migrate a VM using the SQS Interface

-HDM migration for ARM use case is supported through SQS interface.
-The prerequisites for using SQS interface for migration are
+HDM migration for the ARM use case is supported through the SQS interface.
+The prerequisites for using the SQS interface for migration are:

-1. HDM Appliance must have access to Internet
+1. The HDM appliance must have access to Internet.
-2. The SQS queues for command and response queues must be created in the Amazon SQS service
+2. The SQS queues for command and response must be created in the Amazon SQS service.
-3. The HDM Appliance should be configured for SQS message bus with correct message bus token
+3. The HDM appliance should be configured for the SQS message bus with the correct message bus token

-Few important command messages exchanged between client and HDM are
+Some important command messages exchanged between the client and HDM are:

-1. **Heartbeat **: This message is from HDM to the client.
-This tells the state of HDM.
-Usually clients would look for ‘Ready’ state before sending a next migration request to HDM.
+1. **Heartbeat**: This message is from HDM to the client, to communicatethe state of HDM.
+Clients usually look for a ‘Ready’ state before sending the next migration request to HDM.
-2. **SourceInventoryRequest **: This message gives the list of VMs On-Premise and their details.
-Clients can choose what to migrate by looking at this list.
+2. **SourceInventoryRequest**: This message provides the list of on-premises VMs and their details.
+Clients select what to migrate from this list.
-3. **SourceCloneRequest **: This is essentially the migration request to HDM.
-It has parameters to specify the warm or cold migration and details related to those.
+3. **SourceCloneRequest**: This is essentially the migration request to HDM.
+It has parameters to specify the migration type and associated details.
-4. **BulkMigrationDoneRequest **: For migrations initiated with offline bulk transfer option, this message is important.
-This tells HDM whether the offline bulk transfer is complete or not.
+4. **BulkMigrationDoneRequest**: This message is important for migrations initiated using the offline bulk transfer option, because it tells HDM whether or not the offline bulk transfer is complete.

-Details for how these are used for warm and cold migration are given below.
+Details for how these are used for warm and cold migration are provided below.

 ### Cold Migration